kyohashi/idpos_visualizer/README.md

 ## Step2: Data Requirements

 To ensure the dbt models and Shiny app work correctly, your CSV files in the `data/` directory must contain the following specific columns.
+The `data/` folder already includes synthetic demo files: `hh_demographic.csv`, `product.csv`, and `transaction_data.csv`.

 The ingestion script will normalize these to uppercase in Snowflake, and dbt will then map them to the analytical schema.

 ### Required CSV Files & Columns
 | File Name | Required Source Columns |